 Optical clocks are amazingly stable frequency standards, which would be off by only one second over the age of the universe.
 Bringing those clocks from the laboratory into a robust and compact form will have a large impact on telecommunication (e.g. network synchronization, traffic bandwidth, GPS free navigation), geology (e.g. underground exploration, monitoring of water tables or ice sheets), astronomy (e.g. low-frequency gravitational wave detection, radio telescope synchronization), and other fields.
 Likewise, techniques developed for robust clocks will improve laboratory clocks, potentially leading to physics beyond the standard model.
+Picture is the Testbed setup with lattice beam and clock beam in the vertical direction.

 SOC-2; Space Optical Clock – II [Link]

-Measuring time is a human activity undertaken since the earliest times; today we use atomic clocks and strive for always higher precision levels to be achieved with new quantum technologies, in particular optical ones.
+Today we use atomic clocks and strive for always higher precision levels to be achieved with new quantum technologies, in particular optical ones.
 The use of atomic clocks in space is a new challenge, which the SOC2 project takes on by developing compact and reliable designs.

 MoSaiQC: Modular Systems for Advanced Integrated Quantum Clocks [Link]